MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-using-generic-interfaces.md

 In the following sections, you can find lists of data sources that can be accessed by these generic interfaces.

 Can't find the data source you wanted to use with **Power BI Desktop**?
-Visit [here](https://ideas.powerbi.com/) to submit your idea to the Power BI team's list of ideas and requests.
+Submit your idea to the Power BI team's [list of ideas and requests](https://ideas.powerbi.com/).

 ## Data sources accessible through ODBC
 The **ODBC** connector in **Power BI Desktop** lets you import data from any third-party ODBC driver simply by specifying a **Data Source Name (DSN)** or a *connection string*.
 As an option, you can also specify a SQL statement to execute against the ODBC driver.